-Fall is here, and the colorful foliage that Vermont is known for is close to full bloom at the October Country Inn.
+Fall is here, and the colorful foliage that Vermont is known for is close to full bloom at the October Country Inn (check us out).
 Everybody wants to be here during the “peak,” when the colors are the brightest.
 But “peak” is a moving target.
 Generally, “peak” foliage colors move from north to south, and from higher elevations to lower elevations.
 Given this movement, the best strategy for viewing fall colors is to drive around.

 Another reason to drive around is that you will often find that stands of vibrant colored foliage occur in pockets–you’ll drive around a corner and be stunned with a burst of color that will take your breath away.